surya4/try-deno/js/README.md

 - **Cache**: redis
 - **ORM**: For mysql - dex based upon knex for query generation, dexcuter for running dex and basic deno_mysql for migrations.
 For mongo - deno_mongo

-### Todo -

-1. test cases
-2. create row and table with mysql

 ## Sample output

 Request -